JoeLumbley/Platformer-with-Level-Editor/README.md

 Work with the level editor feature.
 Create your own levels and observe how they integrate with the game during gameplay.

-**Integrate Sound and Audio**

-Explore audio integration.
-Learn how sound effects and music enhance the game’s atmosphere.

-**Implement Xbox Controller Support**

-Study the code responsible for Xbox controller integration.
-Understand how the controller input is handled and mapped to the game's controls.

 **Modify and Extend the Project**

 Once familiar with the codebase, try adding features, improving mechanics, or creating unique game elements.